Fair-Exchange/Safecoin/docs/src/developing/clients/jsonrpc-api.md

       - `preTokenBalances: <array|undefined>` - List of [token balances](#token-balances-structure) from before the transaction was processed or omitted if token balance recording was not yet enabled during this transaction
       - `postTokenBalances: <array|undefined>` - List of [token balances](#token-balances-structure) from after the transaction was processed or omitted if token balance recording was not yet enabled during this transaction
       - `logMessages: <array|null>` - array of string log messages or `null` if log message recording was not enabled during this transaction
+      - `rewards: <array|null>` - transaction-level rewards, populated if rewards are requested; an array of JSON objects containing:
+        - `pubkey: <string>` - The public key, as base-58 encoded string, of the account that received the reward
+        - `lamports: <i64>`- number of reward lamports credited or debited by the account, as a i64
+        - `postBalance: <u64>` - account balance in lamports after the reward was applied
+        - `rewardType: <string|undefined>` - type of reward: "fee", "rent", "voting", "staking"
+        - `commission: <u8|undefined>` - vote account commission when the reward was credited, only present for voting and staking rewards
       - DEPRECATED: `status: <object>` - Transaction status
         - `"Ok": <null>` - Transaction was successful
         - `"Err": <ERR>` - Transaction failed with TransactionError